 SOC stands for System and Organization Controls.
 The framework is maintained by the AICPA (American Institute of Certified Public Accountants).
 Unlike self-certifications or questionnaire-based assessments, SOC reports require a licensed CPA firm to audit your environment and attest to the findings.

-All three report types share that audit requirement.
+All three report types share that requirement.
 What differs is what gets audited, who reads the report, and why.

 SOC 1: Financial Controls, Not Security